1961 NCAA University Division men's basketball gambling scandal: Aftermath

-Unlike the CCNY point-shaving scandal that saw most of the affected colleges and universities get hindered pretty badly by the long-term consequences, very few of the schools affected by the gambling scandal would see any major long-term consequences affecting their standings.
+Unlike the 1951 college basketball point-shaving scandal that saw most of the affected colleges and universities get hindered pretty badly by the long-term consequences, very few of the schools affected by the gambling scandal would see any major long-term consequences affecting their standings.
 Outside of the 1960–61 Saint Joseph's Hawks losing their third place standing (which they have yet to replicate a Final Four placing as of 2024, though they had come close to it multiple times, including in 2024) and the Dixie Classic being permanently shut down, every team that had players involved in the scandal would still maintain at least one other NCAA tournament appearance following the scandal, with the University of Connecticut winning six different NCAA tournament championships (including more recent tournaments in 2023 and 2024) since 1999.
 The only university that would struggle following its involvement with the scandal was New York University; following their previous involvement with having a player shaving points in the 1951 CCNY scandal, having the university discover at least one other player would be involved in another scandal a decade later would further damage the reputation of the team's basketball program after they had made strides to try and move past that with their appearance in the 1960 NCAA tournament.
 With the combination of players being involved in multiple scandals fixing college sports games and the university facing financial troubles entering the 1970s, NYU decided to shut down their sports programs entirely by 1971 before rebranding themselves as a Division III program in 1983 with greater success there since then.